crepers/gcp-cloudrun-ws/README.md

 # WebSocket Echo Server (Python) with OpenTelemetry

 This repository contains a minimal WebSocket echo server written in Python.
-It is instrumented with **OpenTelemetry** to expose Prometheus-compatible metrics, making it observable and ready for cloud-native environments like Google Cloud Run.
+It is instrumented with **OpenTelemetry** to export metrics directly to **Google Cloud Monitoring**, making it observable and ready for cloud-native environments like Google Cloud Run.

 It also includes a simple HTML/JavaScript test client served directly from the application.

 ## Features

 -   WebSocket echo functionality.
--   Metrics exposed in Prometheus format.
+-   Metrics exported directly to Google Cloud Monitoring.
 -   Instrumented with OpenTelemetry for vendor-neutral observability.
 -   Built-in web-based test client.
 -   Containerized with a `Dockerfile` for easy deployment.

 ## Files

--   `wsecho.py`: The main Python server application.
+-   `main.py`: The main Python server application.
--   `requirements.txt`: Python dependencies (websockets, OpenTelemetry).
+-   `requirements.txt`: Python dependencies (websockets, OpenTelemetry, Google Cloud Exporter).
 -   `Dockerfile`: Container image definition.
 -   `static/index.html`: A simple web-based client for testing the server.